FolderViewPainter

 image

 Note: If you move FolderViewPainter.exe after installing, the context menu entries will do nothing because the exe path will be incorrect.
-To fix that issue, just run the install again (as descibed in Step 5 above).
+To fix that issue, just run the install again.

 About the context menu

 The context menu item is created with registry entries only and simply provides submenus entries for each command.
-When one of those commands are selected, FolderViewPainter.exe is run with the appropriate arguments to either bring up the import view list, prompt to export a view, manage the saved views, change options, or get help.
+When one of those commands are selected, FolderViewPainter.exe is run with the appropriate arguments to open the selected option.

 How to Use